Second-Order Rate Region of Constant-Composition Codes for the Multiple-Access Channel

-Finally, we consider the case that $\mathcal{U}\ne\emptyset$, and thus the codewords are drawn uniformly over the conditional type class $T_{\boldsymbol{u}}(Q_{\nu})$ for some $\boldsymbol{u}\in T^{n}(Q_{U})$.
-In this case, the procedure described in Section \ref{sub:MD_MOMENTS} for generating a codeword uniformly over the type class should be replaced by the following procedure.
-Let $\boldsymbol{x}$ be an arbitrary element of the conditional type class $T_{\boldsymbol{u}}(\cdot)$.
-Instead of randomly permuting the entire sequence $\boldsymbol{x}$, a random permutation of the subsequence $\boldsymbol{x}^{(u)}$ corresponding to the indices where $\boldsymbol{u}$ equals $u$ is applied\emph{ independently }for each value of $u\in\mathcal{U}$.
-Due to this independence, the covariance matrices in \eqref{eq:MD_VarStep2} are zero between symbols with different corresponding $u$ values.
-Within each subsequence, the joint distribution between two symbols is similar to that of \eqref{eq:MD_SingleProb}--\eqref{eq:MD_CondProb}, with $Q_{1}(\cdot|u)$ replacing $Q_{1}$ and $nQ_{U}(u)$ replacing $n$.
-The quantity $\boldsymbol{i}^{n}$ in \eqref{eq:MD_VectorInBold} is replaced by
+The procedure described in Section \ref{sub:MD_MOMENTS} for generating a codeword uniformly over the type class is modified as follows.
+Let $\xv$ be an arbitrary element of the conditional type class $T_{\uv}(\cdot)$.
+Instead of randomly permuting the entire sequence $\xv$, a random permutation of the subsequence $\xv^{(u)}$ corresponding to the indices where $\uv$ equals $u$ is applied \emph{independently} for each value of $u\in\Uc$.
+Due to this independence, we can handle the summation